withstudiocms/studiocms.dev/src/content/blog/beta-8-release.md

 **User Management Enhancements:** New features for creating users and sending invites simplify team collaboration, with an updated UI for better clarity.

-**Plugin System and i18n:** A basic plugin system allows custom extensions, and internationalization (i18n) support makes StudioCMS accessible to a global audience, with tools like a LanguageSelector component.
+**Plugin System and i18n:** A basic plugin system allows custom extensions, and internationalization (i18n) support makes StudioCMS accessible to a global audience.

 These updates reflect our commitment to providing a robust, flexible CMS for developers.